pestiomichaella/lathemachine/pages/types.md

 ---
 layout: page
-title: Types of Lathe Machines
+title: Different Types of Lathe Machines
 permalink: /pages/types.html
 ---

-# Different Types of Lathe Machines

 Lathe machines are essential tools, but they are designed in many different ways to meet specific production needs.
 Understanding these variations is important because each type is optimized for a particular task, whether it involves size, speed, or precision.
 These machines incorporate specialized features—such as computer controls, heavy-duty frames, or unique tool holders—that determine their ideal application in manufacturing.